-Hall Dental Studio is a private cosmetic dental laboratory in Manchester but serve dental practices and surgeons throughout the UK.
+Hall Dental Studio is a private cosmetic dental laboratory in Manchester but serve dental surgeons throughout the UK and Ireland.
 We understand that patients are individuals, but sometimes the choice in dental treatments can be quite overwhelming.
 Therefore, we aim to ensure that patients that are referred to us are given comprehensive advice on the many technical aspects of their restorative work whilst we converse closely with both the dentist and you to ensure you are truly happy with the results achieved.

 Veneers:

-Smiles can be enhanced by bonding wafer thin, porcelain veneers on the front of the original teeth, making them look much whiter and stronger.
+Smiles can be enhanced by bonding thin, ceramic veneers on the front of the original teeth, making them look much whiter and stronger.
 They can also add length, shape and conceal stained, discoloured or damaged teeth.
 Veneers can also be used to close gaps.
 Veneers will be made to compliment your existing teeth to create a confident smile with natural dentition.
-Providing you take good care of them and conduct regular hygiene treatments, veneers can last 5-10 years.
+Providing you take good care of them and conduct regular hygiene treatment, veneers can last 5-10 years.

 Dental Implants: